 - Ice Climbers

 - Zelda (in her Breath of the Wild design)

 The leak also suggests its controls are similar to Mario Kart 8, except for the addition of features for “tackle” and “boost.”
 The only known stage comes from art that appears to feature the Big Blue F-Zero course from Mario Kart 8.
 One detail possibly debunking this particular leak, however, is that the source projects a Q3 2021 release date for the game.
-Since we haven’t heard about it at all, that’s not happening.
+Since we’re well into 2022 at this point, that was clearly inaccurate.

 Beyond the combined roster, a second 4chan leak copied by Spheromancer on Reddit suggests Mario Kart 9 will be called something like Mario Kart Maximum and will be the “ultimate” version of Mario Kart, featuring all past tracks up to Mario Kart 8 fully remastered for the latest hardware.
 The SNES tracks will allegedly be restyled with 16-bit flair.
 Here are some other concepts from this leak.